 The opening of Light Moves Festival of Screendance at Limerick City Gallery of Arts (LCGA) took place on Thursday, November 2.

-Light Moves Festival of Screendance is Ireland’s international festival of dance on film and takes place in November each year in Limerick.
+The Light Moves Festival of Screendance is an international festival of dance and film which takes place in November each year in Limerick.

 Works in the exhibition include Doll Clothes by Cindy Sherman, Daytime movements by Aernout Mik and Boris Charmatz, Workers Leaving the Factory in Eleven Decades by Harun Faocki, and Vanishing point by Rosemary Butcher.

-Dance Limerick and Digital Media and Arts Research center at University of Limerick produce and support this festival.
+Dance Limerick and the Digital Media and Arts Research centre at the University of Limerick help produce and support this festival.

-Arts Council, Limerick City and County Council and the JP McManus Fund provide financial support for this festival.
+The festival receives financial support from The Arts Council, Limerick City and County Council and the JP McManus Fund.

-A series of events take place in different ways from October 31 to November 5 and the Festival programme will be shared with more people.
+A series of events take place from October 31 to November 5.